 Space:1999 on my laptop (the following morning, inspired to the Nth, I would begin my 1999 novel, Metamorphosis, my 1000th work of fiction).
 Wandering through the stacks, I found a copy of Marcia Golub's hilarious and brilliant I'd Rather Be Writing, a nugget of gold that I instantly snagged.
 And my good friends, Douglas Poirier and Philip Perron had similarly productive results.

 If I lived closer, Crackskulls Cafe is the wonderful sort of place where I would write my days away, an iced coffee on the table beside my laptop, notepad, and fountain pen.
-But on this other side of 2010, returning there filled me with energy and inspiration, that one visit almost like coming home.
+But on this other side of 2010, returning there filled me with energy and inspiration, that one visit was almost like coming home.
 I can't wait to go back!